zicklag/docs-1/extensions/hooks.md

 ### Init

-Init hooks execute at a defined point within the lifecycle of Directus.
+Init hooks execute at a defined point within the life cycle of Directus.
 Use init hook objects to inject logic into internal services.

 The init register function receives two parameters: